iotaledger/access-server/docs/06-policy-specs.md

 In the 1970s, Nuel Belnap suggested the use of a four-valued logic where ordinary truth values are used for truth and falsity.
 It also encodes a third truth value that expresses lack of knowledge.
 A fourth truth value expresses inconsistent knowledge.
 Belnap developed a semantics and a sound and complete Hilbert style proof system for this logic.
 Belnap logic extends naturally to first- and higher-order logics.

+More recently, Michael Huth and Glenn Bruns have been researching the applications of [Access Control via Belnap Logic](https://www.doc.ic.ac.uk/research/technicalreports/2011/DTR11-6.pdf).

+IOTA Access is a derivation of Michael Huth's previous work called FROST.

  A basic form of policy is captured in a rule and encoded in terms of `subject`, `object` and `action`, which are all forms of attributes.
 Two simple types of rules are proposed from which more complex policies can be formed:

  - `grant if cond`